-With advancements in image-guided therapy (IGT) and hybrid operating rooms (ORs), it’s critical for hospitals to stay on the cutting edge to remain competitive and provide the best patient care.
+With advancements in image-guided therapy (IGT) and hybrid operating rooms (ORs), hospitals must stay on the cutting edge to remain competitive and provide the best patient care.
 Traditional image labs are designed with narrow scopes, accommodating just one procedure or discipline, but hospitals are seeking ways to get more out of their multi-million-dollar investments while driving better outcomes.

-7 Benefits to Optimizing Imaging Systems for Multiple Procedures
+7 Benefits of Optimizing Imaging Systems for Multiple Procedures

 Optimizing imaging systems for multiple procedures enhances the patient experience, streamlines the hybrid OR, and increases hospital profitability.
 Here are seven factors that drive those beneficial outcomes.